star-icon

 GRE Verbal Course

-As part of the GRE General Test, the GRE Verbal section determines your ability to analyze, evaluate, and integrate information acquired from written material.
-Additionally, the section analyzes how sentence components relate to one another and how words and concepts are related.
+The verbal section of the GRE general test assesses your ability to analyze and evaluate written material and synthesize information obtained from it.
+Additionally, this section analyzes how sentence components relate to one another and how words and concepts are related.

-The GRE Verbal Reasoning contains several formats of questions, and each of them is described in detail under relevant sections.
-About half of the test requires the student to read passages and answer related questions.
+The GRE Verbal Reasoning section contains several question formats, each of which is described in detail in relevant sections.
+About half of the test requires you to read passages and answer related questions.
 The other half involves reading, interpreting, and completing existing sentences, groups of sentences, or paragraphs.

 Importance of the GRE Verbal Section

-According to experts, the importance of the GRE Verbal section entirely depends on the program you choose.
-For instance, physics programs will place less weight on your verbal score, while mass communication or English literature programs will pay more attention to that score.
-To some extent, this is true, although the majority of competitive graduate programs will consider both verbal and quantitative test scores.
+The importance of the GRE Verbal section varies depending on the graduate program you choose.
+For example, physics programs typically place less emphasis on verbal scores, while mass communication and English literature programs typically place more emphasis on them.
+However, most competitive graduate programs consider both verbal and quantitative scores when making admissions decisions.

-• Typically, the courses that are offered in the STEM category place little emphasis on the verbal portion of the test.
-It is because students who are selected should have a solid quantitative score to pass subjects in the course.
+• Typically, STEM courses place little emphasis on the verbal portion of the GRE.
+This is because students in STEM fields must have a strong quantitative foundation to succeed.

 Suggested: Difference between GRE General Test and GRE Subject Test